KDAB/cxx-qt/book/src/internals/build-system.md

 ## Integration with CMake

-Via the `CXXQT_EXPORT_DIR` environment variable CMake should be able to change the location of the `cxxqtbridge` directory.
+Via the `CXXQT_EXPORT_DIR` environment variable CMake should be able to change the location of the "target" directory.
 CMake can then expect required artifacts to exist at pre-defined locations, which can be added as dependency, include directories, objects, etc. to the Crate target.

 We will rely on Corrosion to import the crate and provide targets for it.

 However, we also want to provide some custom functions that wrap corrosion and set up the import of our own artifacts.

-Currently we plan to provide two functions:
+Currently we provide two functions:

 - cxxqt_import_crate
   - A wrapper over corrosion_import_crate that defines the `CXXQT_EXPORT_DIR`, imports the initializers object files, etc.